bridgetallen/HTTP-Assignment-/README.md

 - **GET /pokemon/<name>**
   Proxies a request to the public [PokeAPI](https://pokeapi.co/) and returns real-time Pokémon data.
   Shows how a Flask app can interact with an external API to serve live data.

+- **POST /multiply**
+Accepts two or three matrices (A, B, and optionally C) in JSON format and returns the result of matrix multiplication.
+Demonstrates how server-side computation is done using NumPy.